isachinkamal/Kore.ai-Notes/README.md

 ## Conclusion
 Kore.ai is a powerful AI-driven platform that transforms customer and employee interactions through intelligent automation, omnichannel support, and enterprise-grade security.
-Whether for customer service, HR, IT, or sales, Kore.ai helps businesses reduce costs, improve efficiency, and enhance CX.
+Whether for customer service, HR, IT, or sales, Kore.ai helps businesses reduce costs, improve efficiency, and enhance Customer Experience